Crème brûlée: History

+The recipe is based on egg yolks and milk, with a pinch of flour.
+Once cooked, François Massialot specifies "that it must be sweetened on top, in addition to the sugar that is put in it: we take the shovel from the fire, very red at the same time we burn the cream, so that it takes a beautiful color of gold".

 Some authors mention Bartolomeo Stefani's Latte alla Spagnuola (1662) as describing crema catalana, but it calls for browning the top of the custard before serving with sugar on top.

+The practice of browning dishes with a hot iron was already documented in La Varenne's Cuisinier françois, published in 1651.
+La Varenne applies the process to his Oeufs au laict [sic] 'eggs with milk', Oeufs à la crème 'eggs with cream', as well as non-custard dishes such as oeufs au miroir de cresme 'fried eggs in cream', ramequin de fromage 'cheese toast', and ramequin de roignon 'kidney ramequin'.
+But none of these had a layer of hard caramel on top.

 The name "burnt cream" was later used to refer to the dish in the 1702 English translation of Massialot's Cuisinier royal et bourgeois.
 In 1740, he referred to a similar recipe as crême à l'Angloise, or 'English cream', which further cast doubt on its origins.
-The dessert was introduced at Trinity College, Cambridge in 1879 as "Trinity Cream" or "Cambridge burnt cream", with the college arms "impressed on top of the cream with a branding iron".
-No dessert by the name crème brûlée appeared again in French cookbooks until the 1980s.
+The dessert was introduced at Trinity College, Cambridge, in 1879 as "Trinity Cream" or "Cambridge burnt cream", with the college arms "impressed on top of the cream with a branding iron".

 Crème brûlée was generally uncommon in both French and English cookbooks of the nineteenth and twentieth centuries.
-It became extremely popular in the 1980s, "a symbol of that decade's self-indulgence and the darling of the restaurant boom", probably popularized by Sirio Maccioni at his New York restaurant Le Cirque.
+It became extremely popular in the 1980s, "a symbol of that decade's self-indulgence and the darling of the restaurant boom", probably popularised by Sirio Maccioni at his New York restaurant Le Cirque.
 He claimed to have made it "the most famous and by far the most popular dessert in restaurants from Paris to Peoria".
+It also spread from France to other parts in Asia.